redhat-iot/iot-playground/config/openshift/README.md

     ansible-playbook -u <user> -k -i ansible-hosts.cfg openshift-ansible/playbooks/byo/config.yml

-Since the playbook is setup to use htpasswd and has no users installed by default, the playbook will fail to install the example templates, but those are not needed.

 Once this playbook has run, you need to login to the host and add users using htpasswd.
 To do that, you need to install the httpd-tools package